gabrielemirando/image-segmentation/README.md

 # image-segmentation
-The goal of the project is to achieve image segmentation using the standard kmeans clustering algorithm and to speed up the execution exploiting different multithreading programming paradigms.
+The goal of the project is to achieve image segmentation using the standard k-means clustering algorithm and to speed up the execution exploiting different multithreading programming paradigms.

 ### Usage
-The program can be compiled using gcc and including the OpenMP flag.
+The program can be compiled using the make command.
 ```
-gcc -fopenmp src/main.c src/img_io.c src/kmeans.c src/utils.c -o img_seg
+make imgseg
 ```

-All the infos about the usage can be obtained by launching the program from command line specifing the -h parameter.
+All the infos about the usage can be obtained by launching the program from command line specifying the -h parameter.
 ```
-./img_seg -h
+./imgseg -h
 ```

 ### Credits